MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 1. Open a terminal on your Ubuntu machine.

-2. Change to root privileges using the command: `Sudo - i`
+2. Change to root privileges using the command: `sudo - i`

 3. Uninstall old versions and install Docker CE by running the following command: